I am a massive Type-A personality. I struggle to just sit still, doing nothing – I like achieving, improving and streamlining my life.

 Now, when I am ill or tired or overwhelmed, or it’s star week, instead of fighting to be the perfect mum/wife/person, I say F*ck it.
 Chuck it.
 I declare it a Bucket Day.

-We can read about so many parenting and lifestyle models, and dream of implementing them consistently.
+We can read about so many parenting and lifestyle ideas, and dream of implementing them consistently.
 Like if we could just stay calm 100% of the time, life would be so much better.
 We fear that to fail in our pursuit of our ideal parenting style is to fail our children.

 I want so badly to run a smooth household, to parent perfectly, to get it right, that it can feel like they are deliberately thwarting me.
 Or that the world is against me.
 Or that I am just not good enough.
 And I can end up taking it out on those closest to me.

 It’s then that the Bucket Day comes into its own.
 Now, if we are having a really hard day, we’ll chuck it in the bucket.
 We’ll have cuddles on the sofa and a TV day.
 Okay, ideally we wanted to avoid screens before 18 months, but it’s not like it’s every day – and it’s better than a Mummy melt-down.

-Or, if the children are super-tired and clingy for some reason, I might decide to give them an Aldi pouch on my lap, in our cuddles armchair, instead of insisting on going through the whole production of dinner time.
-Hey – they are still self-feeding, since they suck it directly from the pouch, and are in complete control of the speed and quantity they swallow.
+Or, if the children are ill or super-tired and clingy for some reason, I might decide to give them an Aldi pouch on my lap, in our cuddles armchair, instead of insisting on going through the whole production of dinner time.
+Okay, so in theory we are fully-committed Baby-Led-Wean-ers, and technically purees have no place in BLW.
+But hey – I say they are still self-feeding, since they suck it directly from the pouch, and are in complete control of the speed and quantity they swallow.

 I think of Bucket Days as being a bit like Mental Health days.
 Days when we give ourselves permission to stop striving, to ‘fail’.
 And kids need mental health days too.
 Permission to say, “This is all I have right now, and it’s enough.”
-If I claim to be truly child-led, and responsive to their cues, shouldn’t I relax the ‘rules’ when they are struggling?
+If I claim to be truly child-led, and responsive to their cues, shouldn’t I relax the ‘rules’ when they are also struggling?

 I don’t advocate giving up on the ideals that you have chosen to shape your parenting.
 This is not me choosing to give up on healthy, home-cooked meals, or the belief that children thrive best in an environment that is calming, or on my preference for encouraging open-ended play.

-After all, tomorrow is a new day, you will likely all feel refreshed in the morning, and can get back to the pursuit of excellence, whatever that looks like for your family!
+After all, tomorrow is a new day.
+You will likely all feel refreshed in the morning, and can get back to the pursuit of excellence, whatever that looks like for your family!